stoplightio/docs/articles/prism/runtime.md

  *
  * @param {string} key - The key of the query value to get.
  *
- * @returns {string} value - The HTTP query value at the given key for Double Dollar Sign Request.
+ * @returns {string} - The HTTP query value at the given key for Double Dollar Sign request.
  */
 var value = $$.request.query.get(key);